shadow7692/5-HT/content/docs/research.md

 Letting Go: The Pathway of Surrender by David R. Hawkins.
 Think about a goal and observe what comes up.
 Accept the feeling of counter-intention, and ask for more resistance.
 Allow yourself to be flooded with resistance.

 What can I be/become > What can I do > What can I have.
 Become the right self and you will do the right things and have the right things.

+When conducting tasks, think how the ideal self would do it.
+When stuck making decisions, think what the ideal self would do.
+Who you pretend to be is who you'll become.

 **Ongoing research:** Body language, manifestation.